binjuhor/ee-git-deploy/README.md

 # Git deploy with EasyEngine v4.x
 Tested with Ubuntu 16.x ~\
-Add command `git-deploy` to your VPS, help you manage your website's source code by git, forget `FTP, SFTP`, no thirdparty software needed, just Git and EasyEngine.
+Add command `ee-git` to your VPS, help you manage your website's source code by git, forget `FTP, SFTP`, no thirdparty software needed, just Git and EasyEngine.

 ## Install EE & Git Deploy